-Troy University's eTROY was established as a comprehensive, educational unit of Troy University's Global Campus to allow and provide any student, regardless of location, the opportunity to earn a Troy University degree online.
-Since its inception, eTROY has expanded to include different programs and methodologies to reach local students, working adults, and the military. eTROY offers students the opportunity to obtain both undergraduate and graduate courses and degree programs online.
+Troy University's TROY Online was established as a comprehensive, educational unit of Troy University to allow and provide any student, regardless of location, the opportunity to earn a Troy University degree online.
+Since its inception, TROY Online has expanded to include different programs and methodologies to reach local and distant students, working adults, and the military.
+TROY Online offers students the opportunity to obtain both undergraduate and graduate courses, certificate programs, and degree programs online.
 The online courses integrate textbooks with online materials, graphics, audio, and video, and facilitate faculty and student interactions.
 Specialized software is utilized.
-For more information on undergraduate programs offered via this format, visit eTROY at http://trojan.troy.edu/etroy/onlineundergraduateprograms.html.
+For more information on undergraduate programs offered via this format, visit TROY Online at http://online.troy.edu